Black Friday (shopping): 2011

 On Black Friday 2011, a woman at a Porter Ranch, California Walmart used pepper spray on fellow shoppers, causing minor injuries to a reported 20 people who had been waiting hours for the store to open.
 The incident started as people waited in line for the newly discounted Xbox 360.
 A witness said a woman with two children in tow became upset with the way people were pushing in line.
 The witness said she pulled out pepper spray and sprayed the other people in line.
 Another account stated: "The store had brought out a crate of discounted Xbox 360s, and a crowd had formed to wait for the unwrapping, when the woman began spraying people 'in order to get an advantage,' according to the police.
 In an incident outside a Walmart store in San Leandro, California, one man was wounded after being shot following Black Friday shopping at about 1:45 a.m.
-A 61-year-old pharmacist collapsed and was left for dead by shoppers while being trampled and passed by a stampede.
-He died soon after from his injuries.
+In South Charleston, West Virginia, a 61-year-old pharmacist collapsed and died after suffering a heart attack at a store.
+The New York Daily News reported other shoppers did not stop to help the man, with some stepping over his collapsed body.